Twelve Core Challenges and Fifty Rapid Responses

 Response

-Ulster remains British in culture, identity, and citizenship, with stronger constitutional guarantees than before.
+Ulster remains British in culture, identity, and citizenship, with stronger constitutional protection than before.

 This is not absorption.
 It is shared sovereignty with constitutionally protected Britishness.